bugsnag/bugsnag-cocoa/UPGRADING.md

 #### Depth Replacement

 The `depth` property was removed in v6.x of the `bugsnag-cocoa` notifier.
 To reproduce this behaviour, you can use a [callback](https://docs.bugsnag.com/platforms/ios/customizing-error-reports/#updating-events-using-callbacks) to modify the stacktrace.
+The functions below will reproduce this behaviour:

 > :warning: This can only be achieved using `bugsnag-cocoa` v6.0.1 and above, as the stacktrace array was previously `readonly`.